-Information About Amy - Cambridge tutor - (3 reviews)
+Information About Amy - Haringey tutor - (3 reviews)

 This is how 2 referees rated Amy:

-Hello, my name is Amy and I am an enthusiastic tutor, determined to help you reach your academic potential.
+Hello, I am Amy and I am an enthusiastic tutor, determined to help you reach your academic potential.
 I graduated in 2010 from Bristol in Law with a 2.1, and then proceeded to do a masters at the University of Cambridge in Building History, where I gained a distinction.
 I have now finished my Ph.D at Cambridge researching the involvement of elite women in eighteenth century architecture.

-In my spare time I love to cycle, visit country houses and museums.
+In my spare time I love to cycle, gym, and visit country houses and museums.

 I have experience of tutoring students in English and the Humanities at primary, secondary and adult-learner level, which I thoroughly enjoyed.
 I have experience of coaching students through exams in English, History and Geography.
 Most recently I have been employed by Cambridge University to conduct supervisions with third year university students in the history of architecture.
 I have also lectured masters students on the Building History degree.